 What is PTSD?

-Post Traumatic Stress Disorder been around for thousand of years, but rather confusingly under many different names.
+Post Traumatic Stress Disorder has been around for thousands of years, but rather confusingly under many different names.

 Previous terms for what we now call PTSD have included ‘shell shock’ during WWI, ‘war neurosis’ during WWII; and ‘combat stress reaction’ during the Vietnam War.